collapsed-stacks/startups/questions/8755/is-there-a-way-to-take-a-percentage-of-each-sale-i-refer-to-the-businesses-on-my.md

 - tagged: `marketing`, `lean-startup`, `affiliate-marketing`
 - score: 1

-<p>I want to start a niche directory, and I'm wondering if there is a way to take a percentage of each sale that I refer to the businesses listed on the directory?
-Thanks in advance!</p>
+I want to start a niche directory, and I'm wondering if there is a way to take a percentage of each sale that I refer to the businesses listed on the directory?
+Thanks in advance!

 ## No Answers